Youth

 Welcome to the European Parliament Ambassador School (EPAS) Programme; a network of secondary and vocational schools across the European Union raising awareness of European parliamentary democracy and European citizenship values among students (14-18 years old), through active engagement with MEPs and the European Parliament.

 By taking part in the programme, students will learn about the role of the European Parliament and will get the opportunity to actively engage with their MEPs.
-They will learn about European values, their rights as EU citizens and will be encouraged to actively participate in EU democratic processes.
-The programme is aimed at students (14-18 years old) and is a particular favorite of Transition Year (TY) students.
+They will learn about European values, their rights as EU citizens and will be encouraged to participate in EU democratic processes.
+The programme is aimed at secondary school students (14-18 years old) and is a particular favorite of Transition Year (TY) students.

 CRITERIA

-1. Designation of Senior and Junior Ambassadors
+Designation of Senior and Junior Ambassadors

-2. Teaching material
+Teaching material

-3. EU Info Point
+EU Info Point

-4. Europe Day event
+Europe Day event

 ACCREDITATION

-School evaluations will be carried out and if all the conditions are met, the school may be officially designated a “European Parliament Ambassador School” (EPAS) and certified as such.
-This includes the award of a plaque that can be displayed in a prominent place on the school premises.
+School evaluations will be carried out once a year and if all the conditions are met, the school will be officially designated a 'European Parliament Ambassador School' and certified as such.
+This includes the award of a plaque that can be displayed on the school premises.
 Plaques are presented to successful schools at an annual Awards Ceremony.
 Schools unable to attend the ceremony are encouraged to invite an MEP to their school to make the presentation on behalf of the European Parliament (e.g. on TY Graduation Day).
-Junior Ambassadors will receive a special Junior Ambassador Certificate.
-All other students completing the programme will receive a Certificate of participation.
+Junior Ambassadors receive a special Junior Ambassador Certificate.
+All other students completing the programme receive a Certificate of Participation.

 The designation as an Ambasssador school is reviewed annually.
-Schools need to reregister in the programme each year.
+Schools need to re-register in the programme each year.

 • eTwin with other EPAS schools in Europe. eTwinning is the platform hosting the European community for schools and teachers for peer learning, professional development, and most importantly, for doing cross-border projects with their students.

-• visit the European Parliament Liaison Office in Dublin;
+• visit the Europa Experience in Dublin;

 • take part in Euroscola competitions;